FoxxMD/multi-scrobbler/README.md

 ### Spotify

+To access your Spotify history you must [register an application](https://developer.spotify.com/dashboard) to get a Client ID/Secret.
+Make sure to also whitelist your redirect URI in the application settings.

 [Spotify config example](https://github.com/FoxxMD/spotify-scrobbler/blob/master/config/spotify.json.example)

 All variables have a config file equivalent which will overwrite the ENV variable if present.